About Three Minute Thesis

 Body language

-• Stand/sit up straight and look confident!
+• Stand/sit up straight and look confident.

-• Hold your head up and make eye contact with the camera
+• Hold your head up and make eye contact with the camera.

 • Practise how you will use your hands and move around your space, or how you will sit.
-It’s okay to move around energetically if that reflects your personality; however, it is also appropriate for a 3MT® presentation to be delivered from a single spot especially when filming the presentation
+It’s okay to move around energetically if that reflects your personality.
+However, it is also appropriate for a 3MT® presentation to be delivered from a single spot especially when filming the presentation.

-• Try not to fidget!
+• Try not to fidget.

 Remember to film your presentation in landscape so it plays better on a screen.

-• Top tips from a previous winner
+• Tips from a previous winner

 • Other online resources